openstack-archive/picasso/README.md

 Picasso aims to provide an API abstraction layer for Functions-as-a-Service (FaaS) on OpenStack.

-## What is Serverless/FaaS?
+## What is FaaS?

-Serverless is a new paradigm in computing that enables simplicity, efficiency and scalability for both developers and operators.
+Functions as a service is a new paradigm in computing that enables simplicity, efficiency and scalability for both developers and operators.
 It's important to distinguish the two, because the benefits differ:

 ### Benefits for developers

 The main benefits that most people refer to are on the developer side and they include:

-* No servers to manage (serverless) -- you just upload your code and the platform deals with the infrastructure
+* No servers to manage -- you just upload your code and the platform deals with the infrastructure
 * Super simple coding -- no more monoliths!
 Just simple little bits of code
 * Pay by the milliseconds your code is executing -- unlike a typical application that runs 24/7, and you're paying 24/7, functions only run when needed